59th Annual Country Music Association Awards

 Lainey Wilson, Entertainer of the Year recipient.

 Vince Gill, Willie Nelson Lifetime Achievement Award recipient.

-The 59th Annual Country Music Association Awards were on Wednesday, November 19, 2025 at Bridgestone Arena in Nashville.
-The ceremony will be broadcast live on ABC and will be available to stream the next day on Hulu.
+The 59th Annual Country Music Association Awards were on Wednesday, November 19, 2025, at Bridgestone Arena in Nashville.
+The ceremony was broadcast live on ABC and was made available to stream the next day on Hulu.
 CMA award winner and six-time nominee this year, Lainey Wilson, hosted the ceremony.

 Background

 On September 30, CMA announced that Wilson will return as host for the ceremony, but for the first time as a solo host.
 It is only the third time that the CMA Awards have had a solo female host, following Dolly Parton in 1988, and Reba McEntire in 1991.

 On November 10, the association announced that eighteen-time CMA award winner and country legend, Vince Gill, would receive the Willie Nelson Lifetime Achievement Award.
 A statement by the CMA chief executive officer Sarah Trahern read “Vince embodies the very best of what country music stands for,” Sarah Trahern, CMA chief executive officer, said in a statement.
-“He’s a true trailblazer, one who gives back to the community, honors the roots of our genre, and even now continues to share his talent with fans across the globe.
+“He's a true trailblazer, one who gives back to the community, honors the roots of our genre, and even now continues to share his talent with fans across the globe.
 As a Country Music Hall of Fame member, 18-time CMA Award winner, and former 12-time CMA Awards host, he remains a vibrant force in our industry, and we’re honored to celebrate an artist whose influence is so deeply woven into the fabric of our format.”

 Winners and nominees

-Nominations were announced on Monday, September 8, 2025 at 12:00 PM/CT via livestream on CMA's official Facebook and YouTube channel.
-The eligibility period for the nominees was July 1, 2024 to June 30, 2025.The winners and nominees are voted on by "over 7,000 Professional voting members" of the Country Music Association.
+Nominations were announced on Monday, September 8, 2025, at 12:00 PM/CT via livestream on CMA's official Facebook and YouTube channel.
+The eligibility period for the nominees was July 1, 2024 to June 30, 2025.
+The winners and nominees are voted on by "over 7,100 professional voting members" of the Country Music Association.